smraisul03/nanode/content/slides/nanode/index.md

 * E﻿xplain what we're using the Nanode Bot to demonstrate: camera module, ultrasonic module, etc.

+\*﻿ The nanode bot's original function required us to use a remote controller to control the movement of the bot.
+We wanted to implement the idea where the robot doesn't require a controller for it to function.

+*  We then implemented a "follow mode" that allows the nanode bot to auto-detect an object in front of its' ultrasonic sensor and follow it on its own.

+\*﻿ The nanode bot also uses a ESP32 camera module to detect and recognize faces.

+* The camera can also be live streamed through the camera wi-fi.

 {{< /speaker_note >}}

 - - -

 * Languages that are used in the programming of Nanode are

 {{< fragment >}}

-*﻿ C
+\*﻿ C

 * C﻿++

-﻿* Arduino Programming Language
+\* Arduino Programming Language

  {{< /fragment >}}

 {{< speaker_note >}}

-* E﻿xplain as well as to the importance of using those languages *﻿ C++ because it is easier for us to do some HLL abstraction, which comes in handy with some of the code *﻿ Arduino native language because it is easier to support with some of the aspect of initialization with the Uno R3
+* E﻿xplain as well as to the importance of using those languages ﻿* C++ because it is easier for us to do some HLL abstraction, which comes in handy with some of the code* ﻿ Arduino native language because it is easier to support with some of the aspect of initialization with the Uno R3
   {{< /speaker_note >}}

 - - -